 6 Cleaning & Maintenance, damage.

 6.1 You are liable for any damage that occurs to the property of equipment as a result of your group, whanau or organisations’ actions.
-If full release of your bond (within 10 working days) is not completed, you will be provided with a list costs in writing that may include
+If full release of your bond (within 10 working days) is not completed, you will be provided with a list cost in writing that may include:

 a) Damage to property or equipment (not evident on arrival)